Southeastern Conference: Baseball

 SEC teams have also become leaders in total and average attendance over the years.
 In 2022, the top seven programs in average home attendance and the top eight programs in total home attendance were all SEC members, with the exception of future SEC member Texas.
 The only SEC members to place outside the top 30 in both measures of attendance were Kentucky and Missouri, with the latter being the only one outside the top 50.

 The NCAA automatic berth is given to the winner of the SEC Baseball Tournament, which was first started in 1977.
 The 2025 tournament, the first after the addition of Oklahoma and Texas, was the first to include all conference members, and also the first to use a single-elimination format throughout.
 Previously, at least some rounds used a double-elimination format.
 Regardless of the format, seeding is based on regular-season records.
 Since 1998, the tournament has been held at Hoover Metropolitan Stadium in Hoover, Alabama.
 The winner receives the conference's automatic bid to the NCAA Division I baseball tournament.

 SEC presidents and athletic directors voted to expand the SEC Tournament to ten teams starting in 2012.
 The division winners received a bye on the first day of competition, and the tournament became single-elimination after the field is pared to four teams.

 With the addition of Missouri and Texas A&M for the 2013 baseball season, the tournament was expanded to 12 teams.
 The top four seeds receive a bye on the first day, with seeds 5–12 playing single elimination.
 The tournament is double-elimination for the next three days, then reverts to single elimination when four teams are remaining.

 Because of the arrival of Oklahoma and Texas for the 2025 baseball season, the tournament was expanded to a 16-team, single elimination tournament.
 The top 4 seeds earn a double-bye to the quarterfinals, and seeds 5–8 earn a bye to the second round.

 In addition to the winner of the SEC Baseball Tournament, the Southeastern Conference usually gets several at-large bids to the NCAA tournament.
 Many teams have qualified for the NCAA tournament despite failing to win a game in the SEC Tournament.
-Three of these reached the MCWS despite going 0–2 in the SEC Tournament — Mississippi State in 2007 and 2021, and Texas A&M in 2024, with Texas A&M reaching the MCWS championship series and Mississippi State outright winning the 2021 MCWS.
+Four of these reached the MCWS despite going winless in the SEC Tournament — Mississippi State in 2007 and 2021 (0–2 both times), Texas A&M in 2024 (0–2), and Oklahoma in 2026 (0–1).
+Texas A&M reached the MCWS championship series, Mississippi State won the 2021 MCWS, and Oklahoma won the 2026 MCWS.